javaapktester/emailCheck/README.md

 # emailCheck

-This repo, containing script for checking mail acc and dowload and parse the e-mail with attachment
+This repo, containing scripts for checking mail acc for new e-mails with specific Subject, dowloading attachments with specific extension (.apk) followed with processing this attached apk file and responding to the mail sender with parsed information.